Seppo007/UdemyReactCourse/indecision-app/README.md

 5. A browser should open automatically presenting your *index.html*

 ### Setting up the transpiler (React JSX &rarr; ES5)
-1. Run the following command from the root folder to let babel always transpile your React-Code to native ES5 Code &rarr; ```yarn run build```
+1. Run the following command from the root folder to let webpack always transpile your React-Code to native ES5 Code on the fly &rarr; ```yarn run build```